bplmaps/lmec-main-site/content/covid-info.md

 type: singleton

 ---
-### Information about our phased reopening

-Beginning on June 1, the Boston Public Library launches its phased reopening with limited walk-up services and special services by appointment.
-[Read more about the BPL's reopening plans here](https://www.bpl.org/news/reopening/).

-### Bending Lines opens in September; gallery closed until then
+### Bending Lines opens September 10; gallery closed until then

-Our major exhibition **Bending Lines: Maps and Data from Distortion to Deception** is currently being prepared for a September opening.
+Our major exhibition **Bending Lines: Maps and Data from Distortion to Deception** will be available for free public access in our gallery beginning on **Friday, September 10**.
 Until that time, our gallery and learning center remain closed for in-person access.
-We will announce the opening date for Bending Lines by the end of June.

 Meanwhile, you can visit the [Bending Lines digital exhibition](https://www.leventhalmap.org/digital-exhibitions/bending-lines/), which was designed for an immersive online experience, where you can discover high-resolution maps, interpretive content, and interactive material.

-### Limited research appointments begin June 14
+### Research appointments available

-Beginning the week of June 14, we will make it possible for researchers to visit the Rare Maps Reading Room by special appointment.
+Research appointments in the Rare Maps Reading Room are by advance appointment on weekdays.
 Appointments will be limited in time and duration.
 We also ask that researchers who can effectively use a digitized item, or who can put off their research visit until September, to strongly consider doing so.

 For more information, see the [Research Appointments](https://www.leventhalmap.org/research/appointments/) page.